“The Value We Place on Ourselves Is Usually the Value Others Place on Us”

 - Add value to others.
 People with low self esteem feel they’re inferior, and so become self-protective and self-absorbed because they feel they have to in order to survive.
 Making a difference in the lives of others, even a small difference, lifts self esteem.
 It’s hard to feel bad about yourself when you’re doing something good for someone else.

 - Practice a small discipline daily.
-This will help you advance in skillfulness and at the same time will provide you with concrete evidence that you are capable of discipling yourself and improving.
+This will help you advance in skillfulness and at the same time will provide you with concrete evidence that you are capable of disciplining yourself and improving.
 After all, practice makes perfect.
-Exercise is a great place to start (even if it’s only a daily 10 minute walk), but journalling, reading, meditating, skipping dessert, or even housekeeping can serve.
+Exercise is a great place to start (even if it’s only a daily 10 minute walk), but journaling, reading, meditating, skipping dessert, or even housekeeping can serve.
 Just make sure the discipline you choose is a discipline that you can stick to!

 - Celebrate small victories.
 Instead of responding to achievements with negative self talk (“It shouldn’t have taken this long;” “I didn’t do as much as I should have;” “That won’t make a difference;”) give yourself a pat on the back: “I knew that if I tried hard enough I could do it;” “Every little bit helps;” “I’m one step closer to success!”